xHotShotsx/Typology/Socionics/Models/Models-A-G/Information (Element) Dichotomies.md

 # Preface

-- The information elements can be defined by the intersection of the infort
+- The set of information elements can be defined by the intersection of the dichotomies from a system of dichotomies where the

 # Tencer-Minaev System ($\mathcal{D}_{14}$)